Author: Ron Graham

 Now looking through the rest of the chapter (Hebrews 10), ask yourself whether it was possible for them to lose what they had gained.

-Secondly, note the warning in verses 26-27, "For if we sin willfully..."
-Satisfy yourself that this is the same "we" to whom the writer refers in the above passages —that is to say we who are sanctified, perfected forever, fully assured.
+Satisfy yourself that the Hebrew writer is still addressing the same "we" as he referred to in the previous passages —that is to say we who are sanctified, perfected forever, fully assured.

 It is clear from this examination of Hebrews 10 that the very ones who were sanctified, perfected forever, fully assured, and could hold fast to their hope, were the same ones who could sin willfully, be left without a sacrifice for their sins, become God's adversaries, and be subject to damnation.
 In short they could either persevere, or they could fall away.